 Templates API

 Welcome to Trustisto Templates API documentation.
-You can use our Template API to create new templates for your Trust Overlays, Trust Bars, Trust Mails etc.
+You can use our Template API to create new templates for your Trust Overlays, Trust Bars, Trust Mails.

 If you have any problem with our API, our developers are happy to help.
 You can drop us an e-mail at it@trustisto.com.
 We are happy to help you.